A Consistent ICM-based $\chi^2$ Specification Test: The Framework

-To characterize the relationship \eqref{eq:CM}, existing literature puts great effort in studying ICM dependence metrics of the form: where $w(s,Z)$ is a weight function and $\nu(\cdot)$ is a suitable integrating measure on $\mathbb{R}^{p_z}$.
-A notable feature of $T(U|Z;\nu)$ is its \emph{omnibus property}, namely, $T(U|Z;\nu)=0$ if and only if \eqref{eq:CM} holds, see e.g., \textcite[Theorem 1.2]{shao2014martingale}.
+otherwise, $U$ is mean-dependent on $Z$.
+To characterize the relationship \eqref{eq:CM}, the existing literature puts much effort into studying ICM mean dependence metrics of the form:

+where $w(s,Z)$ is a weight function indexed by $s \in \Pi$, and $\nu$ is a measure on $\Pi$.
+A notable feature of $T(U \mid Z;\nu)$ is its \emph{omnibus property}, namely, $T(U \mid Z;\nu)=0$ if and only if \eqref{eq:CM} holds, see e.g., \textcite[Theorem 1.2]{shao2014martingale}.
 The omnibus property guarantees the consistency of ICM tests.
-Therefore, a larger value of $T(U|Z;\nu)$ indicates higher mean dependence of $U$ on $Z$.
-Examples of weight functions from the literature include step functions $w(s,Z) = \mathrm{I}(Z\leq s) $, e.g., \textcite{stute1997nonparametric,dominguez2004consistent,delgado2006consistent,escanciano2006goodness,zhu2011model}; a one-dimensional projection of the step function $w(s,Z) =\mathrm{I}(Z\tau\leq s), \ ||\tau|| = 1 $, e.g., \textcite{escanciano2006consistent,kim2020robust}; the real exponential $w(s,Z) = \exp(Zs)$, e.g., \textcite{bierens1990consistent}; and the complex exponential $w(s,Z)=\exp(\mathrm{i}Zs)$, e.g., \textcite{bierens1982consistent,shao2014martingale,antoine2022identification}.
-See \textcite[Lemma 1]{escanciano2006goodness} for a general characterization of ICM weight functions.
-The real and complex exponential functions belong to a larger class of \emph{generically comprehensively revealing} (GCR) functions, see \citep{stinchcombe1998consistent,bierens1997asymptotic}.
-Other GCR functions include $w(s,Z) = \mathrm{sin}(Zs)$, $w(s,Z) = \mathrm{sin}(Zs)+\mathrm{cos}(Zs)$, and $w(s,Z) = 1/(1+\exp(c-Zs)),\ c\not= 0 $, see \textcite{stinchcombe1998consistent} for a general characterization.

-The choices of $w(s,Z)$ and $\nu$ are important for practical purposes.
-First, different choices of $w(s,Z)$ and $\nu$ result in different $T(U|Z;\nu)$ that may have varying degrees of sensitivity to the dimension of $Z$, see, e.g. \citet{escanciano2006consistent,tsyawo2021feasible}.
-Second, without a careful choice of weight function and integrating measure, one will have to deal with numerical integration in $T(U|Z;\nu)$, which is inconvenient in practice \citep{bierens2012integrated}.

-\begin{remark} Another related yet quite different problem has received much attention in the statistics literature, where the main focus is the distributional independence between random vectors. \citet{szekely2007measuring} proposed to characterize the independence between two random vectors $Z_a\in\mathbb{R}^{p_a}$ and $Z_b\in\mathbb{R}^{p_b}$ by measuring the difference between their joint characteristic function and product of marginals:

-where $\nu(\cdot,\cdot)$ is a suitable measure.
-Proper choices of $\nu$ can yield explicit representations of $T(Z_a,Z_b;\nu)$ called \emph{distance covariance}.
-Other metrics that characterize independence include Maximum Mean Discrepancy in \citet{sejdinovic2013equivalence} and Energy Distance in \citet{szekely2013energy}.
-Note when $Z_a$ is a binary random variable, its mean independence of $Z_b$ is equivalent to distributional independence. \end{remark}
+Therefore, a larger value of $T(U \mid Z;\nu)$ indicates a stronger mean dependence of $U$ on $Z$.